-Now that you have already measured the maximum depth of your equipment and considered all the above advice, it’s time to buy your first piece of hardware.
+Now that you have already measured your equipment’s maximum depth and considered all the above advice, it’s time to buy your first piece of hardware.
 Or not.
 You could have probably skipped to this section if you prefer more em’, creative methods for hosting your home lab.
-However, most of the above advice applies even if you plan to setup your home lab in your existing living room cabinet, on a bookshelf, under your desk, or in a cardboard box.
+However, most of the above advice applies even if you plan to set up your home lab in your existing living room cabinet, on a bookshelf, under your desk, or in a cardboard box.
 No, seriously…

 Image: Fancy cardboard box cabinet.

-As a reminder, in some countries you can get most of the equipment listed below via Craigslist, Universities and other local second-hand options.
+NOTE: You can get most of the equipment listed below via Craigslist, Universities, and other local second-hand options in some countries.
 Prices on this page reflect Amazon’s current pricing, which is subject to change.
-If links to manufacturer pages become broken over time, please let me know, as it seems to always happen.
+As an Amazon Associate member, I’ve included paid links to items, for which I’m compensated.
+For all other items not listed on Amazon, if the links become broken over time, please let me know, as it always seems to happen often, which is another benefit of using Amazon’s links.
 Let’s move on to the recommended home lab hardware.

 To replace or not to replace: ISP Cable Modem

 Most US ISPs charge monthly rental for that thing.
 Buying your own could make some financial sense.
-As well as, giving better performance, reliability and security.
+As well as giving better performance, reliability, and security.
 Bet you were already sold with the financial bit eh?
 But it gets better; most of these modems provided by ISPs are usually of poor quality, used, and lack features.
-Lastly, your ISPs Modem/Router combos often cannot independently update firmware versions as new exploits emerge.
-Which means you are at the mercy of your ISP to push new patched firmware.
+Lastly, your ISP’s Modem/Router combos often cannot independently update firmware versions as new exploits emerge.
+This means you are at the mercy of your ISP to push new patched firmware.

-Now, if you have a great ISP and this does not apply to you, then stick with your modem.
-The only reason to replace it in such circumstances will be if you want to have access to additional network features and to create a home lab where you can test away!
+If you have a great ISP and this does not apply to you, stick with your modem.
+The only reason to replace it in such circumstances will be to have access to additional network features and create a home lab where you can test away!
 I replaced the modem/router combo from my ISP.
 I went with the Motorola MB7420 16×4 Cable Modem.

 Update: This modem, similar to most I’ve used, gives off quite a bit of heat.
-Something to consider when deciding placement, I would suggest toward the top, or leave space below and above.
+When deciding placement, I would suggest toward the top or leave space below and above.
 That said, I love this modem!
-Unlike the ISP’s modem it shows the quality of your connection including Freq.
+Unlike the ISP’s modem, it shows the quality of your connection, including Freq.
 (MHz), Pwr (dBmV), SNR (dB), corrected and uncorrected, and even allows manual downstream frequency setting if needed by your ISP.

 Selecting Your Home Lab Rack

 A rack unit (abbreviated U or RU) is a unit of measure defined as 1 3⁄4 inches (or 44.45 mm).
-It’s the unit of measurement for the height of 19-inch and 23-inch rack frames and the height of the equipment.
+It’s the unit of measurement for the height of 19-inch and 23-inch rack frames and the equipment’s height.
 The height of the frame/equipment is expressed as multiples of rack units.
 A typical full-size rack is 42U high.
 Racks and cabinets are then listed as 1U, 2U, 3U, 4U, and so on.

-Here’s an example below of a 6U rack (labeled):
+Here’s an example below of a 6U rack (labelled):

 Home Lab UPS (Uninterruptible Power Supply)

-It takes a minute or so to fail over to the backup generator.
-So the rack mount UPS solution I’m looking for is something that will be able to support between 100W and 200W for a couple of minutes.
+It takes a minute or so to failover to the backup generator.
+So the rack mount UPS solution I’m looking for is something that will support between 100W and 200W for a couple of minutes.
 Long enough to fail-over to the backup gen or to shut down all the equipment cleanly.
-In the future, I may expand this with larger batteries but with no way of returning anything I purchase, I’m a bit wary on investing in a larger backup battery only to find out it’s a dud.
-Will test for a year first and so here’s what I decided on:
+In the future, I may expand this with larger batteries, but with no way of returning anything I purchase, I’m a bit wary of investing in a larger backup battery only to find out it’s a dud.
+I will test for a year first, and so here’s what I decided on:

-Ultimately, you will have to decide whether you even require uninterruptible power supply at home.
-From experience, UPS batteries are almost always a disappointment and this is largely because of the cost vs return.
+Ultimately, you will have to decide whether you even require an uninterruptible power supply at home.
+From experience, UPS batteries are almost always a disappointment, and this is largely because of the cost vs. return.
 If you really need to have a UPS, you could spend thousands just to have a long enough runtime.
-If you work form home or host critical services hosted from home – you probably shouldn’t – then it may by worthwhile.
-My advice, get a UPS which provides just enough runtime for everything to shutdown cleanly and only use the UPS for the most essential and efficient devices in your home lab.
+If you work from home or host critical services hosted from home – you probably shouldn’t – then it may be worthwhile.
+My advice, get a UPS that provides just enough runtime for everything to shutdown cleanly and only use the UPS for the most essential and efficient devices in your home lab.
 With all things considered, I’ll have to circle back to this section before recommending any other UPS models.

-Update: Surprisingly, the battery performance of this UPS so far, is above my expectation.
-I ran it down to around 50% and that gave me just over 30 mins of run time which also included powering 2 PoE APs and a 27″ monitor.
+Update: Surprisingly, the battery performance of this UPS so far is above my expectation.
+I ran it down to around 50%, which gave me just over 30 mins of run time, including powering 2 PoE APs and a 27″ monitor.
 As mentioned later in this article, pay attention to your power consumption.
-This was something I considered and it’s paid off thus far.
+This was something I considered, and it’s paid off thus far.
 The APs for example, max power consumption is just 6.5W per AP.
 The max load is currently about 20% to 30% of UPS capacity.